As we grow, take the time to understand unit economics.

 This example shows three alternative cash curves.

 The only variable is the churn rate: blue=2%, red=4%, yellow=8%

 So, don’t be like the feijoa grower in our story, losing $1 on every customer we gain and trying to solve this by investing in larger and larger trucks.
 As we grow, take the time to understand our unit economics, and constantly ask: with the current business model, where is the biggest opportunity for improvement?

 The first version of this anecdote I heard was from Mark Clare - there are many variations and the details have changed often and significantly in the retelling over the years, but the fundamental point remains the same. ↩︎

-If we’re a more traditional accounting type, we may prefer to abbreviate this as COGS, for “Cost of Goods Sold”. ↩︎
+In more traditional accounting language, we may prefer to abbreviate this as COGS, for “Cost of Goods Sold”. ↩︎

 Here is some unusual advice for people working on a startup, or thinking about it: swim.